 After the laser has done its work, the body will continue to carry away and digest the ink throughout the first week.
 Your skin will begin to heal during this stage of tattoo removal.
 Still, it will likely continue to look red and swollen through much of the first week, which is absolutely normal.
 The body carries away a significant portion of the affected ink—the ink that the laser has broken down during that treatment session—during this time, even though you probably won’t immediately see a difference.
 In each week that follows (until about week six to eight), the body will continue to carry away some ink, but the amount will decrease incrementally each week until your next laser session.

 How long between tattoo removal sessions should you wait?
 Certain people need more time to heal, based on factors like their immune health.
 Your technician will determine how treatments should be spaced out for optimal results.
-Removery generally advises having six to eight weeks of downtime between treatments.
+The total healing time after laser treatment is about 6 to 8 weeks.
+This is the amount of time Removery generally advises of downtime between treatments.
 During this period, your body will continue digesting the ink while the skin also heals from the treatment.

 Skin fatigue is an issue that clients occasionally experience, meaning the skin is taking longer than six weeks to heal completely.
 The body’s ability to efficiently remove the ink also declines with skin fatigue.
 Skin fatigue can happen from not giving the skin adequate time to heal between sessions, or from using improper settings on the laser.
 Removery’s technicians carefully assess how many weeks each client’s skin needs to recover from each treatment completely.